Sashité for Developers

 Location Condition Notation (LCN) Specification

-Overview
+2. Overview

-Location Condition Notation (LCN) is a rule-agnostic, JSON-based format for describing location conditions in abstract strategy board games.
-LCN provides a standardized way to express constraints on board locations, defining what states specific locations should have.
+Location Condition Notation (LCN) is a rule-agnostic, JSON-based format for describing Location conditions in abstract strategy board games.
+LCN provides a standardized way to express constraints on Board Locations, defining what states specific Locations should have.

-LCN is a foundational specification designed to be used by other formats that require location state definitions.
-LCN defines the format only - the interpretation and evaluation of conditions is the responsibility of consuming specifications.
+LCN is a foundational specification designed to be used by other formats that require Location state definitions.
+LCN defines the format only — the interpretation and evaluation of conditions is the responsibility of consuming specifications.

-Dependencies
+3. Dependencies

 LCN builds upon two foundational Sashité specifications: